-Psalm 139:1-4:
+==pSALM 139:1-4:

-O LORD, You have searched me and known me.
 You know when I sit down and when I rise up; You understand my thought from afar.
 You scrutinize my path and my lying down, And are intimately acquainted with all my ways.
 Even before there is a word on my tongue, Behold, O LORD, You know it all. |

 The songwriter says that God searches him.
 The Hebrew term that led to this translation originally meant “to explore” and sometimes conveyed the idea of digging into or digging through something.
 The thought is that God explores, digs into, and examines me through and through.
 In the next sentence David pictures himself in two phases of life—passive (sitting down) and active (rising up).
 [Chuck Swindoll}